 The associate dean for admissions, financial aid, and student affairs is responsible for all matters pertaining to admissions, registration, student records, class schedules, financial aid, and administration of Kinne Awards.
 Her office handles all questions pertaining to student affairs: loan and work-study applications, course and program requirements, graduation, etc. The associate dean also participates in certain schoolwide committees.
-She is responsible for the management of all office personnel, and liaison with the University Personnel Office regarding grading, salary, and negotiating for work-study personnel.
-She advises students throughout the year about their academic course requirements.
-She reviews and authorizes transcripts for graduation.
+She is responsible for the management of all office personnel and is liaison with the University Human Resources Office regarding grading and salary.
+She supervises work-study personnel, advises students throughout the year about their academic course requirements, and reviews and authorizes transcripts for graduation.